Ideanomics Inc. (IDEX) Stock Price and Analyst Predictions

 IDEX) stock’s latest price update

-Ideanomics Inc. (NASDAQ: IDEX)’s stock price has plunge by -1.24relation to previous closing price of 0.05.
-Nevertheless, the company has seen a 73.72% surge in its stock price over the last five trading sessions.
+The stock price of Ideanomics Inc. (NASDAQ: IDEX) has plunged by -6.21 when compared to previous closing price of 0.05, but the company has seen a -4.83% decline in its stock price over the last five trading sessions.

 IDEX’s Market Performance